Auto Innovation

 • Warn owners of vehicles about the dangers of power windows in the owners manual.

-• The 2004 Ford F-150 truck and Ford Freestar (formerly the Windstar) minivan were recently wholly redesigned.
+• The Ford F-150 truck and Ford Freestar (formerly the Windstar) minivan were recently wholly redesigned.
 They continue to install the dangerous “rocker” switches but make them smaller.
 The marketplace projects over one million vehicles with unsafe power windows.
 The sales of these two vehicles alone this year will account for those numbers.

 Automaker Admissions

-• There was a video deposition in 1997 by an engineer for an American automaker.
+• There was a video deposition by an engineer for an American automaker.
 This engineer claimed that the industry would change power windows if they knew of deaths.
 The information about casualties was not made clear to the engineers.
 Auto manufacturers have known about the deaths of children for decades.
 The automakers refuse to fix this problem.